MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 To manage these containers we'll use, as you expect, Docker Compose.

-Here's our docker-compose.yml file, located at the root of our projet:
+Here's our docker-compose.yml file, located at the root of our project:

 ```yml
 version: '3'